usmansbk/sequelize-graphql-auth-service/README.md

 ### Pagination

 Our cursor-based pagination must adhere to a `List` interface.
 This is similar to the relay-connection pagination.
-But unlike relay we return our `items` as a flat list.
+But unlike relay, we return our `items` as a flat list.

 ```gql
 # Example